 Buttercream frosting should not be grainy.
 Why does this happen to some bakers and decorators?
 The culprit is most likely the brand or type of powdered sugar.

-We’ve had great results with Domino’s confectioner’s sugar and US Sugar (we buy ours from Costco).
+We’ve had great results with Domino’s confectioner’s sugar.
 Some brands of confectioner’s sugar don’t work as well with buttercream frosting recipes.

 If a package doesn’t say pure cane sugar, it contains beet sugar which is more likely to give you a grainy outcome.